rafaelsf80/ideas-gke-mean/README.md

 # Microservices app with Istio GKE add-on

-Deployment of an Angular application with an Express backend over Google Kubernetes Engine (GKE) with Istio.
+Deployment of an Angular application with an Express backend over Google Kubernetes Engine (GKE).
-An external MongoDB database is also used, outside the Istio mesh.
+An external MongoDB database is also used.

 The application has 2 microservices and an external MongoDB database:
 - **Front-end microservice,** based on an Angular app which exposes the front-end at port 80
 - **Back-end microservice**, based on Express which receives requests on port 3000, and connects to Mongo database
 - **Database** with MongoDB, deployed in a container.

-The full application is temporaly working through this URL: http://34.76.41.170/
+The full application is temporaly working through this URL: http://donevalcorp.com

 # GKE cluster installation

 1) Run the following command to create a GKE cluster with both Istio add-on and Stackdriver Monitoring enabled.
 The cluster is created in a single zone, with 4 nodes, that can scale up to 8 nodes.
 The nodes are in the default vpc network.

 ```
-gcloud beta container clusters create ideas-istio-gke \
+gcloud beta container clusters create ideas-microservices-demo \
-    --zone europe-west1-b --num-nodes 4 \
+    --zone europe-west1-b --num-nodes 3 \
     --machine-type "n1-standard-2" --image-type "COS" \
     --cluster-version=1.13 \
     --enable-stackdriver-kubernetes \
     --scopes "gke-default","compute-rw" \
-    --enable-autoscaling --min-nodes 4 --max-nodes 8 \
+    --enable-autoscaling --min-nodes 4 --max-nodes 8
-    --enable-basic-auth \
-    --addons=Istio --istio-config=auth=MTLS_STRICT
 ```

 After the cluster creation (it takes some minutes), let's configure kubectl properly